ylashin/HadoopPD/readme/spark-streaming-part3.md

 ## Implement streaming class

 1. Add a new Scala object to the package *org.bigdata.sparky* and name it *trendingHashtags*
-2. Add the following import statement after the package import line
+2. Add the following import statement after the package import line.
+If you see squigglies, right click the project name then Maven then *Update Project* to force download dependencies.

     ```
         import org.apache.spark.SparkContext